osgee/c9ssh/README.md

     ssh $(USERNAME)@$(DOMAIN) -p $(PORT)

-so,this is only a brief instruction to solve the problem.
+so, this is only a brief concept to solve the problem.
+The detailed instructions are as follow:

 ## Detailed Instructions
 ### step1: